MF366-Coding/WriterClassic/README.md

 **IMPORTANT INFO!**

-Writer works in Windows, MacOS and Linux, but there are some bugs in menus and features in both Windows and Mac.
+Writer can run in Windows, MacOS and Linux, but there are some bugs in menus and features in both Windows and Mac.

+That's because the colored menu only works **correctly** on Linux.

-Thanks for visiting this repository. :+1:
+Thanks for visiting this repository. :heart:

 I also would love if you waste some time testing Writer Classic or just exploring this GitHub repository.